Homemade Mayonnaise

 Common Mistakes

-• Assuming all brands and preparations of homemade mayonnaise are equally compatible — always check ingredient labels, as formulations vary.
+• Assuming all brands of homemade mayonnaise are equally compatible — flavored, processed, or pre-prepared versions often add ingredients that change the classification.

 Similar Options